The aim of this article is to introduce you to Java multithreading, its principles, advantages and disadvantages.

 The most important methods of the Thread class

-start() Initializes the thread and calls the run() method internally.
+start() initializes the thread and calls the run() method internally.

-Benefits of Java multithreading
+Java multithreading advantages

-Disadvantages of Java multithreading
+Java multithreading disadvantages

-Multitasking vs Multithreading
+Java Multitasking vs Java Multithreading

-Multitasking vs Multiprocessing
+Java Multitasking vs Java Multiprocessing

 Multiprogramming vs Multitasking vs Multithreading vs Multiprocessing